melopilosyan/ActiveObject/README.md

 # ActiveObject
-Emit Rails's ActiveRecord functionality for educational purposes using JSON files instead of DB
+Imitates ActiveRecord functionality for educational purposes using JSON files instead of DB